rabanti-github/PicoXLSX4j/README.md

 * No need for 3rd party libraries
 * Pure usage of standard JRE

+# What's new in version 2.x
+* Changed package structure to ch.rabanti.picoxlsx4j
+* Complete replacement of the old style handling
+* Added more options to assign styles to cells
+* Added an option for sanitizing of worksheet names
+* Replaced specific exception classes with general exceptions (e.g. StyleException, FormatException or WorksheetException)
+* Added functions to retrieve stored data and the current cell address
+* Many internal optimizations and additional documentation

 # Requirements
 PicoXLSX4j was created with Java 8 and is fully compatible with Java 7<br>
 The only requirement for developments are a current JDK to develop and JRE to run.